qzx/netconf/README.md

 #### Adding filters to our requests
 ----
 Ok well, that was neat... but that's a lot of configuration.
 Can we filter it somehow?
 Sure can!
-We even have to types of filters we can use:
+We even have two types of filters we can use:

 ##### Filter (subtree) | filter type
 ```xml